GitHubDragonFly/WebProject/README.md

 - Download and extract the zip file of this project.
 - Use this download location or copy the pylogix.bat file to the folder of your choice.
 - Open command prompt, navigate to the folder where you have the pylogix.bat file and run it by simply typing pylogix.bat
-- Create admin/superuser account when prompted.
+- Create admin/superuser account when prompted, so you can add tags.
-- Make sure to read everything that's in this description, in the batch file itself and in the screen output.
+- Make sure to read everything that's in this description, in the batch file itself and in the screen output when running the batch file.

 # Licensing
 This is licensed under BSD License.